-Bhutan is home more than 700-recorded species of bird, and many more have yet to be discovered.
+Bhutan is home more than 700-recorded species of birds, and many more have yet to be discovered.
 Forests and other habitats sustain 84% of Bhutan’s breeding birds.
 It has harbors the rarest species of birds on Earth!
 For the serious watchers among you, we've come up with a full-fledged bird watching expedition where you can camp in the park, accompanied by a cook and staff throughout, and discover the main temples and highlights along the way.
 We can also provide you with an expert guide.
 Come along and discover a whole new world of winged creatures!See more

 This itinerary has been crafted by our Local Agency with one idea in mind: to inspire you.
 Every element can be adapted to your needs and your interests, from duration to accommodation and activities.